DinethRubeh/8-Queen-Hill-Climbing---Thilan/README.md

 In the second version, the program has been slightly edited, such that it always reaches a global maximum.
 It does this by reinitializing the board to its initial queen positions, if the result lands at a local maximum.
 In this way, the program loops until the path reaches a global maximum, which provides the solution that we are expecting.

+I have included the results from the console for the two versions of the code.